Structure Of The GED

-The General Educational Development (GED) is the brainchild of the American Council on Education.
+This test is the brainchild of the American Council on Education.
 It is a five subject test to certify high-school level academic skills.
-On clearing the GED tests, individuals are awarded with the Certificate of General Educational Development.
-The GED tests must be taken in person, for which there are over 3,400 testing centers in all.
-Only those without a formal high school degree are permitted to take the GED tests.
-The tests are also available in other languages apart from English, such as, Spanish and French.
-In addition to this, GED is also available in large print, audiocassette and Braille for the convenience of test takers with disabilities.
+On clearing the test, individuals are awarded with a certificate.
+The test must be taken in person, for which there are over 3,400 testing centers in all.
+Only those without a formal high school degree are permitted.
+The test is also available in other languages apart from English, such as, Spanish and French.
+In addition to this, it is also available in large print, audio cassette and Braille for the convenience of test takers with disabilities.

 GED Test Sections

 1. Language Arts, Writing, Part I and II

 - Number of questions: 50 + 1 essay

 - Types of questions: Proofreading skill is the basic necessity for this section.
 Students will be asked to proofread documents that are 200-300 words long.
 The candidates are required to examine these texts for errors in grammar such as, syntactical errors, faulty sentence structures, punctuation errors, misplaced verbs etc. The questions in this section are presented with five alternatives of which the student will be required to choose the right one.
 In the second part, the candidate is presented with an essay question and he/she is supposed to provide an adequate response for the same.

 - What is required to take this section successfully: Complete understanding of grammar is required to do well in this section.
 Extensive planning, note-making and revisions are required on the part of the candidate while writing the essay.

 - Time allotted: 80 minutes